 Toodledo is best for professional users seeking a combined goal setting and project management tool.
 The free version, available only for individuals, is less useful than some of our other options, given the limit on habits, tasks, and data storage of only two weeks, making it less useful.
 If you’re looking to set team goals, check out their website.

 What It’s Used For: Building good habits by understanding core values and the ‘why’ behind your actions

 Price: Free individual version for up to four goals or unlimited goals for $5/month; team version costs $10/month and up

 Unlike the other apps on our list, Lifetick takes a philosophical approach to goal-setting before arming you with the tools to achieve them.
-Lifetick asks you to start with your core values, understand how your goals are linked and why they matter before you commit to a series of tasks.
-LifeTick, integrated via web, iOS and Android, has a free individual version for up to four goals or unlimited goals for $5/month.
+Lifetick asks you to start with your core values and understand why they matter before you commit to a series of tasks.
+LifeTick, integrated via web, iOS, and Android, has a free individual version for up to four goals or unlimited goals for $5/month.
 Team memberships for organizations run $10/month and up.

 Lifetick is most useful for people or groups wanting to link their goals to core values as well as understand the ‘why’ behind their actions.
 This can help with better behavior and sustained habitual changes.
 Check out their website for more information.

 What It’s Used For: Building habits and self-discipline through a gentle, step-by-step plan

 Price: Subscription only service costs $9.99/month or $95.99/year